butla/bultrowicz.com/smooth-video-playback-on-raspberry-pi-4-in-2021.rst

 The system is sluggish during the first boot.
 I've put in the password, nothing happens.
 Now I'm looking at a blank purple/violet screen for a while now.

+VLC and mpv play videos pretty well after installation.
+It's not perfectly smooth, but it's on par with Kodi on libreelec without fixes.

 Arch x32
 --------